 Clearly this facility gives you the opportunity to orientate your eye point accurately in any perspective view.
+Click LB on Finish to terminate the panel.

 That completes a brief look at some of the facilities in 12d that can be used to verify your design parameters visually using perspectives.
 We will now look at more traditional ways of displaying design data - long sections and cross sections